Pioneering Photographs of Gay Life in the 1960s

 While growing up in Hollywood, Freidkin’s parents worked in the film industry and had close friends that led full openly gay lives.
 He saw that world as a “refuge” and a place where gays were “allowed to be themselves” more than in any other place.

-But The Gay Essay really began while he explored the Los Angeles Gay Community Services Center where he met Morris Knight and Don Kilhefner, two men who ran the programs there and founded the Gay Liberation Front in Los Angeles in 1969 where they mobilized the community against the LAPD’s harassment of homosexuals.
+But The Gay Essay really began while he explored the Los Angeles Gay Community Services Center where he met Morris Kight and Don Kilhefner, two men who ran the programs there and founded the Gay Liberation Front in Los Angeles in 1969 where they mobilized the community against the LAPD’s harassment of homosexuals.
 They acted as Freidkin’s guides.
 “They just helped me all around,” he recalls.
 “They especially helped me in learning how to listen, and really allowing people’s energy to come to me and through the lens of my camera.”

 For Friedkin, the goal was to move past many stereotypes and deepen the representation of gay individuals of all types.
 “It was more about my desire to create a great set of pictures with a heartfelt determination to honor gay people, respect them and their freedom,” he says.
 “In The Gay Essay I wanted to celebrate the gays that were living openly,” especially at a time, in the early days of the gay movement, following the Stonewall riots.
 “It upset me tremendously to see the ways gays were being treated,” he adds.
 “I had friends that got beat up in bars.
 I was furious about it.
 Even now, when I look through the book, it gets very emotional for me.”